Giving feedback for the Reader Project involves special considerations. Please read carefully!

 Leave the work in the student’s hands–use comments instead of “Track Changes.”
 In general, editing tools such as “Track Changes” are good for collaborative writing but less-well suited to helping students become better writers, since students can be tempted to passively accept your suggested changes rather than deciding for themselves which changes to make.
 Students will learn more if you can help them recognize where changes are needed, rather than doing the changing for them.

-Listen to excerpts of “think-aloud responses” from prior semesters.
+*Listen to excerpts of “think-aloud responses” readers have done for students in the past.

 *Read detailed instructions on how to do a think-aloud response.